viljami-j/cpp-channel-logger/README.md

 ```CLog.hpp``` which prioritizes human-readable implementations.
 ```CLog-minified.hpp``` which aims to be as tiny as possible, thus sacrificing readability.

+Only tagged releases are suitable for use in production.

 Note: comparing them side-by-side might be a great way to learn!

 ## Help section